Hellscaped/Based/README.md

 # Based
 ---

-This is based, a python package to get rid of the need to use external database programs like MySql
+This is based, a python package that makes using json databases easy.

 How to use:
 ---